PietroLacommande/RNNs/README.md

   - Dropout rates (e.g., 0.3, 0.5)
   - Batch sizes (e.g., 32, 64)
   - Sequence lengths (e.g., 200, 250)
 - Selected the best combination based on validation performance.
-A function doing this tuning automatically could be implemented
+- A function doing this tuning automatically should be implemented in the future.

 ---